Eggmansmile/Inventree-assistent/README.md

 # Inventree-assistent
-barcode scanner that automaticly removes items from our inventree stockage
+barcode scanner that automaticly removes items from our inventree stockage. this is a test commit